What is the Ketogenic Diet?

 The data on the ketogenic diet and its brain healing effects appears quite promising.

 Considering the challenges in treating schizophrenia, bipolar disorder and Alzheimer’s disease, the simplicity of a ketogenic dietary treatment approach stands out as a potential option for patients struggling with these disabling conditions.
+While it should not be seen as a cure-all, the ketogenic diet and therapeutic ketosis, especially when combined with an overall integrative and functional medicine approaches, can still be a powerful addition to mental health treatment.

 Phelps JR, Siemers SV, El-Mallakh RS.
 The ketogenic diet for type II bipolar disorder.
 Neurocase.
 2013;19(5):423-426. doi:10.1080/13554794.2012.690421